 Moreland Hill Primary School

-After decades of neglect, the Moreland Hill Primary School had an enrollment of just 32 students and was slated for closure by Jamaica’s Ministry of education.
-Over the summer of 2013, the Foundation completed a total transformation of the Moreland Hill Primary School, alongside a dynamic new principal, welcomed 120 pre-K – 6th grade students who had previously traveled long distances in search of a better education that all children deserve.
+After decades of neglect, the Moreland Hill Primary School had an enrollment of just 32 students and was slated for closure by Jamaica’s Ministry of Education.
+Over the summer of 2013, the Foundation completed a total transformation of the Moreland Hill Primary School and, alongside a dynamic new principal, welcomed 120 pre-K – 6th grade students who had previously traveled long distances in search of a better education that all children deserve.

 Little Bay All Age and Infant School